-Wool is a natural fiber that has an abundance of unique attriubtes.
-The physcial make-up of wool fiber is so complex it can never be duplicated or imitated by man-made synthetic processes.
+Wool is a natural fiber that has an abundance of unique attributes.
+The physical make-up of wool fiber is so complex it can never be duplicated or imitated by man-made synthetic processes.
 At Wool Shop, we adhere to strict quality standards to assure the wool we use is of the highest quality, making Wool Shop products beyond comparison.

-The Epicuticle is a thin protective film covering the cuticle (scales) which makes the wool fiber more resistant to abrasion.
+Scratch Resistant: The epicuticle is a thin protective film covering the cuticle (scales) which makes the wool fiber more resistant to abrasion.
 Wool Shop dusters can be used on the most delicate of surfaces.

-The Cortex is the main inside layer of the fiber that composes 90% of the fiber mass.
-Because of the amazing cable-like strength of the Cortex each wool fiber is so elastic and resiliant that it can be bent over 20,000 times without breaking or damaging the fiber.
+Extremely Durable: The Cortex is the main inside layer of the fiber that composes 90% of the fiber mass.
+Because of the amazing cable-like strength of the Cortex each wool fiber is so elastic and resilient that it can be bent over 20,000 times without breaking or damaging the fiber.
 When you think long-lasting durability, think Wool Shop dusters.

 Easy to Clean: The wool head can be unscrewed from the handle for cleaning.
 Shake then twirl the duster head handle between your hands to spin the dust from the wool, as well as fluffing the fibers.
 If the fibers are matted due to dust and cobwebs, use the Wool Shop Duster Care Brush to comb and fluff the wool.
 If the wool becomes excessively soiled, hand wash the duster using Wool Shop Duster Shampoo which has the 7 steps to wash our Wool Shop Dusters.
 Hang the duster (out of the sun) to dry then comb and fluff the wool with our Duster Brush.